teiniker/teiniker-lectures-securecoding/secure-coding/Encapsulation/SealedClasses/README.md

 # Sealed Classes and Interfaces

-This feature is about enabling more **fine-grained inheritance control** in Java.
+This feature (introduced in Java 15) is about enabling more **fine-grained inheritance control** in Java.
 **Sealing allows classes and interfaces to define their permitted subtypes**.

 In other words, a class or an interface can now define which classes can implement or extend it.